Numerios/NumiRP/README.md

-##NumiRPWorld
+##NumiRP

 ### Description
-NumiRPWorld is a recreation of RP2 World package by Eloraam.
+NumiRP is a recreation of RP2 by Eloraam.
-The original RP2 World package is very popular in the community but sadly Eloraam is not updating her mods that often.
+The original RP2 is a very popular mod in the MC community but sadly Eloraam is not updating her mods that often.
 This mod will also try to improve on Eloraam's concepts and add some of our own.

 ### License